Planet of the Apes (1968 film): Critical response

 Planet of the Apes was met with critical acclaim and is widely regarded as a classic.
 It was rated one of the best films of 1968, applauded for its imagination and its commentary on a possible world turned upside down.
-Pauline Kael called it "one of the most entertaining science-fiction fantasies ever to come out of Hollywood."
-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and called it "much better than I expected it to be.
-It is quickly paced, completely entertaining, and its philosophical pretensions don't get in the way."
+Pauline Kael called it "one of the most entertaining science-fiction fantasies ever to come out of Hollywood".
+Roger Ebert of the Chicago Sun-Times gave the film three out of four and called it "much better than I expected it to be.
+It is quickly paced, completely entertaining, and its philosophical pretensions don't get in the way".
 Renata Adler of The New York Times wrote, "It is no good at all, but fun, at moments, to watch."
 Arthur D. Murphy of Variety called it "an amazing film."
-He thought the script "at times digresses into low comedy," but "the totality of the film works very well."
+He thought the script "at times digresses into low comedy", but "the totality of the film works very well".
 Kevin Thomas of the Los Angeles Times wrote, "A triumph of artistry and imagination, it is at once a timely parable and a grand adventure on an epic scale."
 Richard L. Coe of The Washington Post called it an "amusing and unusually engrossing picture."

-As of August 2025, the film has a "Certified Fresh" 87% rating on the review aggregate website Rotten Tomatoes, based on 60 reviews with an average rating of 7.60/10.
+As of August 2025, the film has an 86% rating on the review aggregate website Rotten Tomatoes, based on 96 reviews with an average rating of 7.60/10.
 The website's critical consensus reads, "Planet of the Apes raises thought-provoking questions about our culture without letting social commentary get in the way of the drama and action."
+On Metacritic, the film has an average score of 79 out of 100 based on 14 reviews.
 In 2008, the film was selected by Empire magazine as one of The 500 Greatest Movies of All Time.

 Box office

-According to Fox records the film required $12,850,000 in theater rentals to break even and made $20,825,000—a large profit for the studio.
+According to Fox records, the film required $12,850,000 in theater rentals to break even, and made $20,825,000—a large profit for the studio.

 Accolades

-The film won an honorary Academy Award for John Chambers for his outstanding make-up achievement.
+The film won an honorary Academy Award for John Chambers for his outstanding makeup achievement.
 The film was nominated for Best Costume Design (Morton Haack) and Best Original Score for a Motion Picture (not a Musical) (Jerry Goldsmith).
 The score is known for its avant-garde compositional techniques, as well as the use of unusual percussion instruments and extended performance techniques, as well as his 12-tone music (the violin part using all 12 chromatic notes) to give an eerie, unsettled feel to the planet, mirroring the sense of placelessness.